-- In typical electron storage rings, lifetime depends on beam current - ₭ Example: the Touschek effect losses depend on current. - → When the stored current decreases, the losses due to Touschek decrease ==> lifetime increases - Example: Synchrotron radiation radiated by the beam desorbs gas molecules trapped in the vacuum chamber - → The higher the stored current, the higher the synchrotron radiation intensity and the higher the desorption from the wall. - → Pressure in the vacuum chamber increases with current - ==> increased scattering between the beam and the residual gas - ==> reduction of the beam lifetime
+- # In typical electron storage rings, lifetime depends on beam current - # Example: the Touschek effect losses depend on current. - → When the stored current decreases, the losses due to Touschek decrease ==> lifetime increases - - → The higher the stored current, the higher the synchrotron radiation intensity and the higher the desorption from the wall. - → Pressure in the vacuum chamber increases with current - ==> increased scattering between the beam and the residual gas - ==> reduction of the beam lifetime